solliancenet/microsoft-redis-cache-migration/pandoc/Redis-guide.md

         sudo bash migrate.sh
         ```

-> **NOTE** The target versions should be the same, or have similar
+> **NOTE** The target versions should be the same or have similar
-> encoding of the values in order for the MIGRATE command to succeed.
+> encoding of the values for the MIGRATE command to succeed.

 ## Check success